Varnish has a thick flow, and applying it is harder than most finishes. So, can you apply varnish with a roller?

-You can apply varnish with a roller, but it’s best to apply varnish with a non-foam roller.
-Then you should brush out the finish with bristled paintbrush or foam brush to get quality results.
+You can apply varnish with a roller, but you must use a non-foam roller.
+Also, you must brush out the finish with bristled or foam paint brush to get a better finish.

 But that’s not all.
 There is more to know about applying varnish with a roller, and this post digs right into the topic.
 So let’s dive in.

 How To Apply Varnish With A Roller?